 You may never find yourself “back to normal” after the loss of a loved one.
 Acceptance is not about being okay all the time, but simply about allowing the reality of what happened to sink in and understand that life will be different.
 You will learn to accept a new way of life without your loved one but with a newfound sense of peace.
 As they say, time heals all wounds, and this acceptance stage can take months or years to reach.
 Again, you must allow yourself time to feel each of these stages so that you can reach acceptance and not swing back into depression.

 Coping with loss is, ultimately, a deeply personal and singular experience.
 While no one can help you go through it easier, others can be there to comfort you during this process.
-At Home Care Assistance San Antonio, our in-home care services offer free grief support for those who are going through these stages.
+At San Antonio Home Care Assistance, our in-home care services offer free grief support for those who are going through these stages.
 Our elder home care professionals are there for elderly adults in the comfort of their own home to help them keep their golden years golden.